- The Library's Story

 - Volunteering – the volunteer program at the Library offers members of the community an opportunity to play an active role in supporting and promoting the work of the Library in diverse front of house roles and behind the scenes projects.
 Library volunteers gain valuable knowledge and experience in many different fields of expertise across the various work areas.

-The Library is also committed to embedding its Employment Promise into its operational work and will revise its approach regularly over the next six years and into the future.
+The Library is also committed to embedding its Employment Promise into its operational work and will revise its approach regularly over the six year period and into the future.
 This will ensure that our Strategy is able to respond flexibly to changing needs and our own learning and that we continue to think of creative initiatives.

 In 2012, diverse and committed staff from across the Library came together to form the Aboriginal and Torres Strait Islander Employment Working Group.
 The Group is chaired by the Director of Human Resources and championed by the Assistant Director-General of Australian Collections and Reader Services.
 Group members will continue to bring ideas and initiatives together and will review and refresh the rolling Operational Plans regularly.

-The Library will research and instigate the following new initiatives:
+The Library have been researching and instigating the following new initiatives:

 - Development of Indigenous web presence on Library’s website, which will include: